uf-mil/mil/README.md

-This repository contains ROS packages sufficient to create a GPS/INS system useful on an outdoor robot.
+This repository contains ROS packages for working with raw GPS data, sufficient to create a GPS/INS system useful on an outdoor robot.

 Requirements: